bitcoin/bitcoin/doc/tor.md

 	-onion=ip:port  Set the proxy server to use for Tor hidden services.
 You do not need to set this if it's the same as -proxy.
-You can use -noonion to explicitly disable access to hidden service.
+You can use -noonion to explicitly disable access to hidden services.

 	-listen         When using -proxy, listening is disabled by default.
 If you want to run a hidden service (see next section), you'll need to enable